Redundant representations help generalization in wide neural networks: Discussion

-\paragraph{The impact of network architecture.} The capability of a network to produce statistically independent clones in its last layer is architecture-dependent, since we find that the network width $W$ required to enter the mitosis regime needs to be large, as in Fig.~\ref{fig:chunk-error-scaling}.
-The total number of parameters in a DNN scales with $W$ in a manner that, in general, depends on the architecture.
-If the mitosis mechanism we propose is correct, the scaling of the test error with $N$ will thus be, in general, architecture-dependent.
-At the same time, we also verified that increasing the width of \emph{only} the final representation is not sufficient to enter the mitosis regime.
-We give an example of this effect in Fig.~\ref{fig:app_only_last} in Sec.~\ref{ref:app_ony_last}, where we show that the test error of a Wide-ResNet28 on CIFAR10 does not decrease if only the width of the final representation is increased, while the rest of the architecture is kept at constant width.
+\paragraph{The impact of network architecture.} The capability of a network to produce statistically independent clones is a genuine effect of the over-parametrization of the \emph{whole} network as we find that redundancies appear even if the last layer width is kept constant and the width of all intermediate layers is increased (see Appendix, Sec.~\ref{ref:app_ony_last}, Fig.~\ref{fig:app_only_last}-a, ).
+At the same time, we also verified that if the network is too narrow to interpolate the training set, increasing the width of \emph{only} the final representation is not sufficient to make the last layer redundant.
+We give an example of this effect in Fig.~\ref{fig:app_only_last}-b, where we show that the test error of a WR28-1 on CIFAR10 does not decrease if only the width of the final representation is increased, while the rest of the architecture is kept at a constant width.

-\paragraph{The impact of training.} Even for wide enough architectures, clones appear only if the training schedule is appropriately chosen.
+\paragraph{The impact of training.} The mechanism we described is robust to different training objectives since we trained the convolutional networks with cross-entropy loss and the fully connected networks with hinge loss.
+However, even for wide enough architectures, clones appear only if the training is continued until the training error reaches zero.
 In our examples, by stopping the training too early, for example when the training error is similar to the test error, the chunks of the last representation would not become entirely independent from one another, and therefore they could not be considered clones.
-In fact, we have seen that the separation of the clones is completed only when the test error on a model restricted to each clone becomes very small.